Welcome!

 Last month the legendary Myles Bukrim completed an amazingly clean 16-star run, finishing the entire game (from first gaining control of Mario to Bowser's final star) in a mere seventeen and a half minutes.
 You can watch the video on YouTube — a symphony in three parts — or download the run (courtesy wrvids.com).
 The run should also be available on SDA in the near future.

 This is the first known improvement to the record since Marius 'Holy Moly' Mollenhauer and Jacob 'LeCoureur103' Cannon battled over the record during the summer of 2005.
 Marius claimed to have a time of 18:14 and Jacob claimed a time of 18:08, but the battle fizzled out after spezzafer's 16:25 tool-assisted test run was released.
 Except for a 19:01 video from Marius, their videos never made it online.
+[Update July 6, 2017: Marius' video was also discovered not to be recorded in a single take.]
 Thus, Myles' video beats the fastest available video by a minute and a half.
 Star choices and times for various videos are available on this page, including an old run Myles himself made in 2005.

 We've already seen how Myles dominates the races, but his star times are also top notch and on the last update he passed Thiago in our points ranking.
 Congratulations Myles!